2003 Israeli municipal elections: Ofakim

 The following lists did not cross the City Council's electoral threshold: Light in Ofek, Revolution, New Ofek and Shiluv (led by Ya'akov Abada).

 Oranit

-Several settlements in Judea and Samaria held municipal elections for the first time in 2003, including Oranit.
+Several settlements in the West Bank held municipal elections for the first time in 2003, including Oranit.

 Zvi Ma-Yafit narrowly defeated Dov Rozen by a margin of 20 votes.
 Shimon Adri and Roni Shemer also ran.
 Ma-Yafit won 45.23% of the vote, Rozen won 44.4%, Adri won 6.47% and Shemer won 3.9%.